Click Here to become a fan

 E > EXIDY > SORCERER

 This mini forum is intended to provide a simple means of discussion about the Exidy SORCERER computer.
 If you want to share your own experience or memories, or add relevant information about this system: post a message!
-For other purposes like sales messages, hardware & software questions or information requests, please use our main forum.

 Click Here to add a message in the forum